awsdocs/amazon-connect-admin-guide/doc_source/queues-callerid.md

 ## Setting the caller ID dynamically<a name="using-dynamic-caller-id"></a>

-Use an attribute in the [Call phone number](call-phone-number.md) block to set the caller ID number dynamically during the contact flow\.
+Use an attribute in the [Call phone number](call-phone-number.md) block to set the caller ID number dynamically during the flow\.

-The attribute can be one you define in the [Set contact attributes](set-contact-attributes.md) block in the contact flow\.
+The attribute can be one you define in the [Set contact attributes](set-contact-attributes.md) block in the flow\.
 Or, it can be an external attribute returned from an AWS Lambda function\.

 The value of the attribute must be a phone number from your instance in [ E\.164](https://www.itu.int/rec/T-REC-E.164/en) format\.
-+ If the number is not in E\.164 format, the number from the queue associated with the outbound whisper flow is used for the caller ID number\.
++ If the number is not in E\.164 format, the number from the queue associated with the [Outbound whisper flow](create-contact-flow.md#contact-flow-types) is used for the caller ID number\.
 + If no number is set for the outbound caller ID number for the queue, the call attempt will fail\.

 For more information about setting the caller ID dynamically, see this AWS Support Knowledge Center article: [How can I set my Amazon Connect outbound caller ID dynamically based on country?](https://aws.amazon.com/premiumsupport/knowledge-center/connect-dynamic-outbound-caller-id/)